leucinw/molcool/README.md

 A Python package for analyzing and visualizing pdb and xyz file.
 For MolSSI webinar series.

+This repo is currently under development.
+To developmental install, download this repo and type

+`pip install -e .`

+in the repo directory.

 ### Copyright

 Copyright (c) 2020, Chengwen Liu